francois-berder/BoatController/apps/firmware/README.md

 accel.x, accel.y, accel.z, gyro.x, gyro.y, gyro.z
 ```

+ticks is a unsigned 32-bit integer when indicates when the frame was created.
+It has a resolution of 1 ms.
 The controller flushes all blocks to the SD card every 2 seconds such that not much data is lost when the board is powered off.

 ### MPU6050 accel/gyro